MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-introduction-azure-api-management.md

 ms.service: azure
 ---

 Learn how to add enterprise-grade load balancing to your application to extend the chat app beyond the Azure OpenAI token and model quota limits.
-This approach uses Azure API Management to create three Azure OpenAI endpoints, as well as a primary container to direct incoming traffic to one of the three endpoints.
+This approach uses Azure API Management to intelligently direct traffic between three Azure OpenAI resources.

 This article requires you to deploy 2 separate samples: